TryGhost/London/README.md

 - `tag.hbs` - Used for tag archives
 - `author.hbs` - Used for author archives

-One really neat trick is that you can also create custom one-off templates just by adding the slug of a page to a template file.
+One neat trick is that you can also create custom one-off templates just by adding the slug of a page to a template file.
 For example:

 - `page-about.hbs` - Custom template for the `/about/` page
 - `tag-news.hbs` - Custom template for `/tag/news/` archive